jrbourbeau/hacking-dask/custom-operations.md

 ```
 [source](https://github.com/dask/dask/blob/09862ed99a02bf3a617ac53b116f9ecf81eea338/dask/dataframe/core.py#L458-L467)

 ### When not to use ``map_blocks`` ``map_partitions``

 Both ``map_blocks`` and ``map_partitions`` operate on each block in isolation.
 This
 makes them ill-suited for operations that depend on outcomes in other chunks.
 It also means that there will always be at least one result per block.

-When you need the edges of one block in the next block you can use Overlapping Computations
+When you need the edges of one block in the next block you can use overlapping computations.

 ## Overlapping Computations

 **Related Documentation**
    - [Array Overlap](https://docs.dask.org/en/latest/array-overlap.html)